Older Home Insurance: Challenges, Costs & How to Get Coverage

 What's the best way to lower insurance costs on an older home?

-The highest-impact improvements are replacing an aging roof (can save 5%–35%), upgrading your electrical panel or rewiring entirely, and repiping outdated plumbing.
+The highest-impact improvements are replacing an aging roof (can save 5% to 35%), upgrading your electrical panel or rewiring entirely, and repiping outdated plumbing.
 Adding a monitored security system, smart smoke detectors, and storm protection features can each add further savings.
 Beyond renovations, shopping multiple insurers, bundling your auto and home policies, and raising your deductible are all effective strategies.
 Learn more about how to compare home insurance policies to make sure you're getting the best rate available.

 Compare Home Insurance Plans in Ohio